SCALE-MS/scale-ms/docs/serialization.rst

 To reconcile potential ambiguities between reference strings and string values, serialized raw data may not include references.
 This is consistent with the notion that embedded raw data is static.
+Combining data from references and static sources constitutes additional operations that are reasonable to include in the workflow record.
+We may need to better specify data topology operations to allow suppression of excessive primitive operations in the workflow record.
+It may be appropriate to have some operations apply exclusively to references so that we can easily specify lists and maps in terms of references.

 As a workaround, if necessary, we can use dynamically declared types or subgraphs of primitive operations to encode objects composed from a combination of static and reference data.